Go Beyond the Show Notes

 » Make It Easy

 Another great way to boost engagement with the podcast is to embed the episode both at the top of the article and also mid-way through if you have a YouTube video of the podcast.
-Make sure there are links for the reader to easily subscribe on any platform on which you post the podcast.
+Make sure there are links for the reader to easily subscribe to any platform on which you post the podcast.

 Finally, make sure to include the guest’s name several times throughout the article, and once in the URL.
 This is who the reader is usually there for, so make it clear who is in each episode from the start.
 Doing this will also boost your SEO for the guest’s name as a keyword.